toddcf/toddcf-author/README.md

 - Delete animate.css file when finished.
 - Delete app.js and remove any unused links to it if it is unused.
-- Delete waypoint.js and remove any unused links to it if it is unused.
 - Remove any Google Font links you don't wind up using.
 (Streamline load time.)
 - All CSS files: Reduce any possible rules to single line.
+- DO NOT delete waypoints after all.
+It is being used.

 ### Deployment